 The Student Loan Company www.slc.co.uk/services/higher-education.aspx

 Although this course is not accredited by the BACP it meets their requirements for course accreditation and prepares student counsellors for individual accreditation (see www.bacp.co.uk/accreditation/).
-Students will complete 110 hours of counselling work in an agency.
+Students will complete 100 hours of counselling work in an agency to pass the course.

-Following completion of the course, students may consider continuing to work in their agency in order to gain experience prior to applying for other roles (e.g. with Employee Assistance Programs (EAPs), senior agency roles) or counselling in private practice.
+Following completion of the course, students may consider continuing to work in their agency in order to gain experience prior to applying for other roles (e.g. with Employee Assistance Programs (EAPs)) or counselling in private practice.

 Shortlist and Apply